ElenaShe000/MARCS/README.md

 f).
 Durocher et al., 2019: 72 rivers with runoff into Arctic Ocean, trends for the period 1975 to 2015 + correlation with the Arctic Oscillation (AO), the North Atlantic Oscillation (NAO) or the Pacific Decadal
 Oscillation (PDO).

+e) Blöschl et al. 2017: "We analyzed the timing of river floods in Europeover the past five decades, using a pan-European database from 4262 observationalhydrometric stations, and found clear patterns of change in flood timing.
+Warmertemperatures have led to earlier spring snowmelt floods throughout northeasternEurope; delayed winter storms associated with polar warming have led to later winterfloods around the North Sea and some sectors of the Mediterranean coast; andearlier soil moisture maxima have led to earlier winter floods in western Europe.
+Ourresults highlight the existence of a clear climate signal in flood observations at thecontinental scale"

 # the large scale synoptic circulation classification